51-150QS Subject Rankings

 Eligibility

-This course is open to applicants from specific schools and colleges in the UK only, those who have spent three months or more in care and/or those who have been eligible for free school meals during their secondary education.
-Further information and lists of eligible schools and colleges are available on the Gateway courses eligibility webpage..
+This course is open to applicants from specific schools and colleges in the UK only, those who have spent three months or more in care and/or those who have been eligible for free school meals.
+For further information and lists of eligible schools and colleges, visit the contextual offers and Gateway courses eligibility webpages.

 International students may be eligible for the International Foundation Programme for Dentistry.

-The University Clinical Aptitude Test (UCAT, formerly UKCAT) is required for admission to this course.
+The University Clinical Aptitude Test (UCAT) is required for admission to this course.
 You may be eligible for a UCAT bursary to cover the cost of taking the test; please visit www.ucat.ac.uk for more information.

 Health and Disclosure and Barring Service check